bartoszbogacz/kartomat/README.md

 - Multiple views sharing the same player.
 Change map of sockets from player->socket to socket->player

-- Ability to reset game board
+- Ability to reset a game board

+- After a server restart a live re-joining client sends a state with very high tick counts.
+Its tick is then reset to the servers disallowing any modifications.
+Always step forward server tick to maximum of scene tick?

 # Nive to have